Observations and Recommendations About

 I submit the following for your consideration.

 If you are interested in making money with your invention, start with a patent search.
 Fortunately, this has become inexpensive and easy with today’s technology.
 It is as simple as searching for your idea.
 For instance, searching for "patents for adjustable golf clubs" will yield several interesting results.
 Or, you can just go directly to http://www.google.com/patents and have some fun.
 You can search by number, name, category, and key phrases.
 When you find a patent that is similar, you can "drill down" through the "prior art" patents.
-In a few minutes, you will have a pretty good idea similar products that have already been patented.
+In a few minutes, you will have a pretty good idea if similar products have already been patented.
+And they probably have.
+It is rare to have a completely unique idea.

 Like my adjustable golf club, most people find that their idea already has several versions that have been patented.
 If your idea is substantively different, you might be able to get a patent.
 But remember, a U.S. patent is expensive if you hire a legal firm to do the work.
 It can easily be $10,000 to $30,000 depending on the complexity and type, plus regular annual maintenance fees.
 And that doesn't even begin to consider the costs for international patents.

 I will repeat that another way.
 A patent doesn't stop someone from copying you.
 It only buys you the right to spend more money to try to stop knock-offs.
 You have to take them to court and win...and then you have to prevail at actually collecting any damages.
-But the world is full of low-level knock off perpetrators, and they don't have any financial resources to go after.
+The world is full of low-level knock off perpetrators, and they don't have any financial resources to go after.
 And if you are knocked off by a big company, they can outlast you in court.
+The odds of a patent helping a small inventor are stacked against them.

 My Spiral Wishing Wells have been copied at least 16 times over the years.
 Most come and go.
 They typically don't cause me any problems because they aren't commercially successful.
 They have found that it is easier to steal than to sell.
 They publish a website, or try to place Wells locally, and find out it isn't as easy as it looks.
 Again, marketing is the key to success...not the product.
 Your product has to be good, but that isn't the key to its success.